 For instance, gaming and digital media companies add nearly $200 million to the province's GDP.
 Many of those companies now thrive alongside well-known tech giants like IBM and HP that also have operations within the province.

 Manitoba is already considered a world leader in sustainable energy production.
 But this sector could offer tons of additional career potential in the years ahead.
 Just look at what's been accomplished or is being planned:

-- More than 97 percent of the province's electricity comes from clean hydro power.†
+- Approximately 97 percent of the province's electricity comes from clean hydropower.

-- Manitoba is ranked number one in Canada for energy efficiency.*
+- The provincial government says Manitoba is ranked number one in Canada for energy efficiency.

 - Winnipeg is globally recognized for having some of the world's most efficient buildings.

 - The province supports a lot of biofuel development and hydrogen fuel technology research.
 It is also home to a leading maker of hybrid and alternative fuel buses.

 - Manitoba has aspirations to aggressively develop and increase its capacity for generating and exporting clean energy from wind, solar, geothermal, and other sustainable sources.

 It all points to the possible creation of many new environmentally friendly jobs in the utilities and manufacturing industries, which, together, already employ tens of thousands of Manitobans.

 5. Travel and Tourism